 Mega Cap Stock Definition

-Mega Cap stocks have a market capitalization that’s significantly beyond $10 billion required for classification of large cap stocks.
-Instead, these companies have market capitalizations of $1 trillion or more.
+Mega cap stocks have a market capitalization that’s significantly beyond $10 billion required for classification of large cap stocks.
+Instead, these companies have market capitalizations in the hundreds of billions or even of $1 trillion or more.

 There are several good reasons to consider making mega cap stocks part of your asset allocation strategy.

-Investing across different sectors and market capitalizations spread out risk, since economic ups and downs may affect smaller, mid-sized and larger companies differently.
+Investing across different sectors and market capitalizations spreads out risk, since economic ups and downs may affect smaller, mid-sized and larger companies differently.

 Established mega cap companies are among the most stable in the economy and may be better able to withstand a market downturn compared to smaller or newer companies without cash reserves or a solid brand reputation.